ManojChandran/eduk8snotes/notes/chapter_02_Kube_Architecture.md

 # Introduction
-Last chapter we gone have through the kubernetes basics, now lets try to deep dive into kubernets architecture.
+Last chapter we gone have through the kubernetes basics concept, now lets try to deep dive into kubernets architecture.

 ### What are application running in kubernetes called?
 Application running in kubernetes are called `workloads`.